-Everyone in the world depends completely on Earth's ecosystems and the services they provide, such as food, water, disease management, climate regulation, spiritual fulfillment, and aesthetic enjoyment.
-Over the past 50 years, humans have changed these ecosystems more rapidly and extensively than in any comparable period of time in human history, largely to meet rapidly growing demands for food, fresh water, timber, fiber, and fuel.
-This transformation of the planet has contributed to substantial net gains in human wellbeing and economic development.
-But not all regions and groups of people have benefited from this process-in fact, many have been harmed.
-Moreover, the full costs associated with these gains are only now becoming apparent.

-Three major problems associated with our management of the world's ecosystems are already causing significant harm to some people, particularly the poor, and unless addressed will substantially diminish the long-term benefits we obtain from ecosystems:
+- 2 Everyone in the world depends completely on Earth's ecosystems and the services they - 3 provide, such as food, water, disease management, climate regulation, spiritual fulfillment, - 4 and aesthetic enjoyment.
+Over the past 50 years, humans have changed these ecosystems - 5 more rapidly and extensively than in any comparable period of time in human history, largely - 6 to meet rapidly growing demands for food, fresh water, timber, fiber, and fuel.
+This - 7 transformation of the planet has contributed to substantial net gains in human well-being and - 8 economic development.
+But all regions and groups of people have not benefited from this - 9 process-in fact, many have been harmed.
+Moreover, the full costs associated with these - 10 gains are only now becoming apparent. - 11 Three major problems associated with our management of the world's ecosystems are already - causing significant harm to people and will substantially diminish the long-term benefits we - obtain from ecosystems:

 - First, approximately 60% (15 out of 24) of the ecosystem services examined during the Millennium Ecosystem Assessment are being degraded or used unsustainably, including fresh water, capture fisheries, air and water purification, and the regulation of regional and local climate, natural hazards, and pests.
-The full costs of the loss and degradation of these ecosystem services are difficult to measure, but the available evidence demonstrates that they are substantial and growing.
+The full costs of the loss and degradation of these ecosystem services are difficult to measure, but the available evidence indicates that they are substantial and growing.
 Many ecosystem services have been degraded as a consequence of actions taken to increase the supply of other services, such as food.
-These tradeoffs often shift the costs of degradation from one group of people to another or defer costs to future generations. - Second, there is established but incomplete evidence that changes being made in ecosystems are increasing the likelihood of nonlinear changes in ecosystems
+These trade-offs often shift the costs of degradation from one group of people to another or defer costs to future generations. - Second, there is established but incomplete evidence that changes being made in ecosystems are increasing the likelihood of nonlinear (that is, stepped) and potentially abrupt changes in ecosystems that have important consequences for human well-being.